 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Home > Dogs > How Long Can You Leave A Puppy Alone?
+Home > Dogs > How Long Can You Leave a Puppy Alone?

-How Long Can You Leave A Puppy Alone?
+How Long Can You Leave a Puppy Alone?

 pit bull puppy

-What’s more, if you do work, you will need to leave the puppy alone when it gets older, and it is beneficial to start training the habit at a younger age.
-But this all begs the question of how long can you leave a puppy alone?
+But you likely need to go to work or out shopping, there are plenty of other times when you might need to leave a puppy at home by themselves.
+Also, it’s beneficial to start training the habit at a younger age.
+So, how long can you leave a puppy alone?

 divider-dog